The medications listed on this website are provided for informational purposes only.

 The FDA also maintains the box warning of atomoxtine’s increased risk of suicidal thoughts in children and young adults.

-Atomoxetine vs. Other ADHD Medications
+Strattera vs. Other ADHD Medications

 - The same goes for side effects; stimulants can come with anxiety and trouble sleeping the same day.
-With atomoxetine, you might start waking up a few weeks in feeling queasier in the morning or more tired than usual while your body adjusts.
+With Strattera, you might start waking up a few weeks in feeling queasier in the morning or more tired than usual while your body adjusts.

-- Atomoxetine vs. Viloxazine (Qelbree): Another non-stimulant that may or may not work better for you — it can be a bit of a “try it and see” game with ADHD medications.
+- Strattera vs. Viloxazine (Qelbree): Another non-stimulant that may or may not work better for you — it can be a bit of a “try it and see” game with ADHD medications.
 Both build up gradually in your system, so patience is part of the process either way.

-- Atomoxetine vs. Guanfacine or Clonidine: These are adrenergic agonists; completely different from the rest.
+- Strattera vs. Guanfacine or Clonidine: These are adrenergic agonists; completely different from the rest.
 They don’t aim to increase norepinephrine like the others, but instead “tune it down,” acting more like a sedative.
 They’re more often recommended for people with severe hyperactivity and emotional outbursts.

 One of the biggest frustrations with getting ADHD medication online is all the different state laws around stimulant prescriptions.
 In some places, you can’t get Adderall or Ritalin through telehealth at all (or because of shortages).